coq/coq/doc/sphinx/proof-engine/tactics.rst

    :n:`@qualid` refers in the current goal and then replaces it with its :math:`\beta`:math:`\iota`-normal form.

-.. exn:: @qualid does not denote an evaluable constant
+.. exn:: @qualid does not denote an evaluable constant.

 .. tacv:: unfold @qualid in @ident